3 Things to Look for in a Latex Mattress if You're a Side Sleeper

 If you're a side sleeper shopping for a latex mattress, look for the following features:

-- Natural latex support core and comfort layers: Synthetic latex might feel similar to natural latex, but it's not eco-friendly.
+Synthetic latex might feel similar to natural latex, but it's not eco-friendly.
 It's also not as durable, and it could even aggravate allergies or sensitivities.
-For the longest-lasting, most green option, choose a mattress with a natural latex support core and comfort layers.
+For the longest-lasting, greenest option, choose a mattress with a natural latex support core and comfort layers.
 In general, natural latex offers uniform consistency and great resilience, providing unmatched comfort to side sleepers.

 How to find the best pillow for side sleepers